 - 5.1.
-The "A" National Team of all Member Associations affiliated to Concacaf, and any other guest Associations invited by Concacaf have the right to participate. - 5.2.
+The Women's "A" National Team of all Member Associations affiliated to Concacaf, and any other guest Associations invited by Concacaf have the right to participate. - 5.2.
 Notwithstanding the aforementioned, participating in this competition is both an honor and responsibility.
-Therefore, Concacaf Member Associations have the obligation to participate in the Competition once qualified or shall be automatically suspended from Concacaf.
-Upon suspension a fine of ten thousand dollars (USD 10,000) shall be paid to obtain readmission, unless the Concacaf Council accepts that failure to enter was due to force majeure. - 5.3.
-Each PMA is required to have in their Official Delegation the following roles:

-Head Coach, Team Manager/Delegate, Team Doctor, Equipment Manager and Team Media Officer.
-All five of them mandatory.
+Therefore, Concacaf Member Associations have the obligation to participate in the Competition once qualified or may be suspended from Concacaf.
+Upon suspension, a fine of ten thousand dollars (USD 10,000) shall be paid to obtain readmission, unless the Concacaf Council accepts that failure to enter was due to force majeure. - 5.3.
+Each PMA is required to have in their Official Delegation the following roles: Head Coach, Team Manager/Delegate, Team Doctor, Equipment Manager, Team Safeguarding / Welfare Officer, and Team Media Officer.
+Furthermore, it is mandatory that the specified roles of: Team Doctor, Physio and Safeguarding / Welfare Officer respectively within the official delegation management must be performed by females. - 5.4.
+Team Safeguarding/Welfare Officer Each Participating Member Association shall appoint a designated Team Safeguarding/Welfare Officer (female) to act as a focal point for all matters related to the safeguarding and well-being of the players and team delegation.
+This role does not have to be exclusive and can be assigned to the medical doctor or other trained member of the team delegation.
+It is a mandatory requirement that the designated Team Safeguarding/Welfare Officer complete the FIFA Guardians Safeguarding Essentials online course (https://safeguardinginsport.fifa.com/).
+The role of the Team Safeguarding/Welfare Officer is to: